fernando-mc/redmondpython.com/content/day_one_lesson.md

 `x`

 Be careful when you do this though... accidentally re-assigning a variable can cause bugs in your code.

-Variables can be made of letters, numbers, and underscores.
-They must start with a letter and can not contain any other special characters.
+A variable's identifier can contain letters, numbers, and underscores.
+However, identifiers **must** start with a letter and can not contain any other special characters.
 Here are some valid variable names:

 `magic_number = 1500`